arend-lang/site/src/documentation/tutorial/PartI/universes.md

 {%endarend%}

-Of course, specifications must always be correct, but one may opt for working with incomplete specifications since sometimes it's too hard to write and prove the complete one.
-Nevertheless, it's useful to understand, when a specification is complete.
+Of course, specifications must always be correct, but one may opt for working with incomplete specifications since sometimes it is too hard to write and prove a complete one.
+Nevertheless, it is useful to understand, when a specification is complete.
 One useful necessary and sufficient condition of completeness for correct specifications can be formulated as follows: